truenas/middleware/docs/userguide/index.rst

 permissions in order to make a volume or dataset accessible as a share.
 Once a share is available, the client operating system should be used to fine-tune the permissions of the files and directories that are created by the client.

-Configured volumes and datasets will appear in Storage → Volumes.
-Each volume and dataset will have its own Change Permissions option, allowing for greater flexibility when providing access to data.
+Configured volumes and datasets will appear in :menuselection:`Storage --> Volumes`.
+Each volume and dataset will have its own "Change Permissions" option, allowing for greater flexibility when providing access to data.

 Before creating your shares, determine which users should have access to which data.
 This will help you to determine if multiple volumes, datasets, and/or shares should be created to meet the permissions needs of your environment.